Wolfgang Abel and Marco Furlan: Origins

 The two members of the Ludwig group were both sons of the upper bourgeoisie of the city and came from the Verona hinterland: Marco Furlan, resident of the prestigious Borgo Trento district, was the son of the Head of the Burns Unit of the Ospedale Civile Maggiore in Verona (in this regard, many of "Ludwig"'s victims who were burned alive was emblematic) and at the time of his arrest he was about to graduate in physics at the University of Padua; Wolfgang Abel lived in Negrar di Valpolicella, where his family had moved to after a period in Munich.
-The son of a managing director of a German insurance company, he was a graduate in mathematics with honours and worked in the same insurance company as his father.
+The son of a managing director of the Italian branch of a German insurance company, he was a graduate in mathematics with honours and worked in the same insurance company as his father.

-Furlan and Abel met in high school, soon finding themselves in agreement about needing to clean up the world from everything that they thought was "deviated": prostitutes, homeless, gay people, drug addicts, "sinful" priests, nightclubs, and pornographic cinemas.
+Furlan and Abel met in high school, soon finding themselves in agreement about needing to clean up the world from everything that they thought was "deviant": prostitutes, homeless, gay people, drug addicts, "sinful" priests, nightclubs, and pornographic cinemas.
 Their relationship continued beyond school and was consolidated by virtue of the fact that both were part of a group of young people at the time, who used to meet in Piazza Vittorio Veneto in Borgo Trento.